Yasi92/Buno-Coffee/README.md

 - [W3C Markup Validation](https://validator.w3.org/#validate_by_uri) was used to validate the code in the three HTML files.
 I tested each page separately, debugged the errors and at the end, they have all passed with no errors.
 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/#validate_by_uri) was used to validate the code in my style.css file.
+- The website has been tested on the Lighthouse feature and required actions have been taken to improve the functionality of the website as much as possible and as far as related to HTML and CSS.

 | Bugs | Solutions |
 | ----------- | ----------- |